acss-io/atomizer/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have read the [CONTRIBUTING](https://github.com/acss-io/atomizer/blob/master/CONTRIBUTING.md) document.
 - [ ] I have added tests to cover my changes.

----

-I confirm that this contribution is made under a BSD license and that I have the authority necessary to make this contribution on behalf of its copyright owner.